-Thread NFS Calls Summary An NFS call summary for the thread.
-This has the same fields as the global System summary will be printed.
-This has the ${\bf Accumulated\ Time}$ and ${\bf Sequence\ Number}$ fields.
+If the thread was executing a hypervisor call at the end of the trace, a pending hypervisor call summary will be printed.
+This has the Accumulated Time and Hypervisor Call fields.
 It also includes elapsed time if the -e flag is specified.